CSCfi/Kielipankki-utilities/docs/howto_protected_packages.md

 Transfer the data to Puhti, to a folder with access rights restricted to the user group `project_2013016`.
 If uploading data, make sure that the data ends up in your private group or in the user group `project_2013016`.

+To ensure that a given folder and its current contents are only available to your current group/project, use

+      $ chmod -R g-w my_directory

 Start an interactive shell on Puhti.
 Go to LOCAL_SCRATCH and create a folder for this resource.
 There, decrypt the wrapper zip from the researcher with the help of his or her password.